OctopusDeploy/blog/blog/2019-08/first-look-at-jenkins-x/index.md

 > The critical thing to note is that you need to clear your mind from any Jenkins experience you might already have.

 Internalizing these two statements is essential to appreciating what Jenkins X is.
-With that in mind, let's take a high-level look at Jenkins X.
+With that in mind, let’s take a high-level look at Jenkins X.

 ## It starts with the Kubernetes cluster